 Since 2021, Administration has been in discussions with the COA's leasing representative in relation to access for a vacant portion of Reserve 28058, having an area of approximately 10,300m2 and situated immediately north of the Current Leased Area.
-These discussions occurred in the context of the City's investigations on three potential proposed ground lease sites in vacant land to the north of the Current Leased Area (Attachment 2 refers).
+These discussions occurred in the context of the City's investigations on three potential proposed ground lease sites (Attachment 2 refers).